ESGF/esgf-compute-wps/README.md

 # Question?
 Please review the [FAQ](FAQ.md), if you do not find an answer to your question open an issue on [GitHub](https://github.com/ESGF/esgf-compute-wps/issues/new).

-# Installation

-The deployment instructions and Helm chart can be found at [esgf-compute/charts](https://github.com/esgf-compute/charts).

 # Design documents
 Coming soon.